Angela Neal-Barnett: Research

-Neal-Barnett is the acting Director of Kent State University's Program for Research on Anxiety Disorders among African Americans Department of Psychology (PRADAA), where she conducts research alongside students on topics regarding trichotillomania, anxiety, racial identity, acting white, and the physical and emotional health of African American girls.
+Neal-Barnett is the acting director of Kent State University's Program for Research on Anxiety Disorders among African Americans Department of Psychology (PRADAA), where she conducts research alongside students on topics regarding trichotillomania, anxiety, racial identity, acting white, and the physical and emotional health of African American girls.
+She has been published in the Journal of Anxiety Disorders, Journal of Affective Disorders, and Journal of the National Medical Association among others.

 Many of Neal-Barnett's most cited works explore the accusation common among Black Americans that someone is "acting white" and her research links this to social anxiety.

 Other publications, such as In the company of my sisters: Sister Circles as an anxiety intervention for African American women, present possible ways for African American female professionals to cope with and seek support for their anxiety, such as confidential focus groups and "indigenous form(s) of healing".
 Neal-Barnett took this research a step further and has led Sister Circle workshops for leaders of organizations to learn about how they might develop Sister Circle programs within their organizations.

 In 2017, Neal-Barnett was featured on the NPR radio show On Point, in an episode called "Teen Anxiety On The Rise".
 In this episode she spoke about how anxiety has facets that are psychological, biological, and social, making it very complex, but still treatable.
 Neal-Barnett was also featured in a 2020 Forbes article, where she discussed how racism in America is linked to trauma and stress for Black people.